 Special offers, sales, product updates — there are numerous occasions to remind clients about your brand and entice them back to your website.

 Moreover, push messages are accessible on both desktop and mobile.
 Ensure your client service operates seamlessly at home and on the go.
-So there you have another instrument in your set of growth hacking tools.
+So there you have another instrument in your set of growth marketing tools.

 Don’t restrict your growth hacking strategies to just your website.